Chazz Palminteri

+His other films include Mulholland Falls (1996), A Night at the Roxbury (1998), Lady and the Tramp II: Scamp's Adventure (2001), Little Man (2006), Once Upon a Time in Queens (2013), and Legend (2015).
+He is also known for his recurring roles in Wiseguy (1989), Kojak (2005), Rizzoli & Isles (2010–2014) and Godfather of Harlem (2019–2021).

 Early life

-Calogero Lorenzo Palminteri was born on May 15, 1952, in the Bronx borough of New York City, the son of Rose, a homemaker, and Lorenzo Palminteri, a bus driver.
+Calogero Lorenzo Palminteri was born on May 15, 1952, in the Bronx, New York.
+He is the son of Rose (née Anello) (1921–2016), a homemaker, and Lorenzo Palminteri (1919–2008), a bus driver.
 He was raised in the Belmont neighborhood of the Bronx.
-Palminteri is of Sicilian origin; his grandparents, Calogero Palminteri and Rosa Bonfante, married in 1908, and immigrated to the United States in 1910 from Menfi in the province of Agrigento, Sicily.
-At the age of nine, Palminteri witnessed the murder of a mobster in front of his apartment building; the police questioned him, but he maintained that he did not see the incident.
+Palminteri is of Sicilian descent.
+All four of his grandparents were born in Sicily and emigrated to the United States.
+Both of his parents were born in New York.
+His paternal grandparents, Calogero Palminteri and Rosa Bonfante, married in 1908 and emigrated in 1910 from Menfi in the province of Agrigento, Sicily.
+At the age of nine, Palminteri allegedly witnessed the murder of a mobster in front of his apartment building; the police questioned him, but he maintained that he did not see the incident.

 He struggled to become an actor, splitting his time between acting in off-Broadway plays and moonlighting as a bouncer, alongside Dolph Lundgren.
+In 1988, Palminteri was working at a New York nightclub where a party was being thrown for Hollywood talent agent and dealmaker Irving Paul "Swifty" Lazar.
+When Lazar tried to enter, Palminteri stopped him as he did not know who he was.
+Lazar got him fired which led to the broke (and unemployed) Palminteri writing A Bronx Tale for himself to star in since he was not being offered any work.

 Career

 Theater

 Palminteri starred on Broadway in A Bronx Tale, the autobiographical one-man show based on his childhood that he first performed at Theatre West in Los Angeles in 1989.
-Palminteri states that he began writing the play after being fired from a club when, as a doorman, he refused entry to super agent Swifty Lazar.
+Palminteri states that he began writing the play after being fired for refusing entry to super agent Swifty Lazar.
 The Broadway production, directed by Jerry Zaks and with music by John Gromada, began previews October 4, 1988, at the Walter Kerr Theatre and opened on October 25, running for 18 weeks.
 Palminteri plays 18 roles in A Bronx Tale, which depicts a rough childhood on the streets of the Bronx.
 The play ran for two months at Playhouse 91 in 1989.

 Palminteri starred opposite Kenny D'Aquila in D'Aquila's play, Unorganized Crime.
 Palminteri always appreciated the shot that Robert De Niro gave him, so he in turn agreed to star in D'Aquila's mafia-themed drama.

 Palminteri performed in the Broadway musical version of A Bronx Tale in 2018.